jiportilla/ACME-demo/script/IEAM-policy-demo.md

 Now let's consider which nodes should run this workload.
 This is done by adding **constraints** which must be valid on all devices that need to run this service.
 These **constraints** are logical expressions that that are evaluated against the **properties** in each node's **policies**.

-Create a **constraint** that states the node's `type` property must be equal to `SecurityCam` in order for this service to be run on the node.
+Create a **constraint** that states the node's `type` property must be equal to `Security-Cam` in order for this service to be run on the node.

 `(Describe the steps)`